What is ethanol?

 - Ethanol is used for the preparation of organic compounds like ester, chloral, chloroform, etc.

-- Ethanol mixed methanol to produce methylated spirit which is commonly used as a solvent and cooking fuel for camping and fondue burners.
+- Ethanol is mixed with methanol to produce methylated spirit which is commonly used as a solvent and cooking fuel for camping and fondue burners.

 - It is used as a fuel or fuel additive in different types of engines like cars, motors, or rockets.